Management

 Teresa Hurt

-Hurt is the senior administrative assistant to the interim director of the QSC.
-In this position, she works closely with the interim director, interim deputy director, and numerous principal investigators providing administrative support.
+Hurt is the senior administrative assistant to the director of the QSC.
+In this position, she works closely with the director, deputy director, and numerous principal investigators providing administrative support.
 Hurt joined ORNL in 2012.
 Before the QSC, she provided support to the Climate Change Science Institute and the Computer Science and Mathematics Division.

 Advisory Boards and Councils